In this post, you will see a free crochet washcloth pattern set with two designs that will help you to practice basic crochet stitches.

 Round 2 – Join yarn B to any 1 ch-sp, ch 4 (counts as 1 tr) (3tr, 1ch, 4tr) onto next 1 ch-sp (one corner made), ch 1, *(4tr, 1ch, 4tr) into the next 1 ch-sp, 1 ch; rep from * twice, join with an ss into 4th of 4 ch.
 (Four corners made).
 Break off yarn B.

-Round 3 – Join yarn C, ch 3, 1 dc into the same place, 1 dc into each tr, and 1 ch-sp of previous round, join with an ss into the first dc.
+Round 3 – Join yarn C, ch 3, 1 dc into the same place, 1 dc into each tr, and 1 ch-sp of the previous round, join with an ss into the first dc.

 Round 4 – ch 4 (counts as 1 tr), (3tr, 1ch, 4tr) into the same dc, ch 1, *miss 4 dc, (2tr, 1ch, 2tr) into next dc, ch 1, miss 4 dc, (4tr, 1 ch, 4tr) into next dc, ch 1; rep from * twice and from * to ** once again, join with an ss into 4th of 4 ch.
 Break off yarn D.

-Round 5 – Join yarn A to the first tr of any corner group, ch 4 (counts as 1 tr), work 1 tr into each tr of previous round, working 1 tr into each 1 ch-sp along sides of the square and (2tr, 1ch, 2tr) into each 1 ch corner sp, join with an ss into 4th of 4ch.
+Round 5 – Join yarn A to the first tr of any corner group, ch 4 (counts as 1 tr), work 1 tr into each tr of the previous round, working 1 tr into each 1 ch-sp along sides of the square and (2tr, 1ch, 2tr) into each 1 ch corner sp, join with an ss into 4th of 4ch.

-Rounds 6 & 7 – ch 4 (counts as first tr), work 1 tr into each tr of previous round, working (2tr, 1ch, 2tr) into each 1 ch corner sp, join with an ss into 4th of 4ch.
+Rounds 6 & 7 – ch 4 (counts as first tr), work 1 tr into each tr of the previous round, working (2tr, 1ch, 2tr) into each 1 ch corner sp, join with an ss into 4th of 4ch.

 Fasten off the yarn.